 Why do engineers use such models to estimate design peak flows?
 The purpose of a model is to simulate an unobserved condition, such as the flow from a design rainfall event.
 Because these events are rare and occur sparsely in nature, it is often necessary to make projections of design flows from observations of flows from smaller storm events.

 A good model is calibrated and validated to several storm events with various durations, intensities and wetness conditions.
 Therefore, it is necessary to have good flow and rainfall data to use in developing such a model.
 The model will only be as good as the data that was available to develop it.

 If the purpose of a model were to simulate unobserved conditions, then a model would not be needed when the desired conditions have been observed and measured.
 For example, some systems have selected a design storm event based on an actual large event that has occurred and caused problems in the system.
 That is a perfectly legitimate method to select a design condition.

 Another example when a model is not necessary is when there is a lot of observed data available.
 A great example of this is a USGS stream gauge with a long period of record like 50-100 years.
 With so much data available, it is not necessary to use a hydrologic model to determine design floods such as the 10-year or 25-year flood.
 The level of these floods can be determined from a statistical probability analysis of the observed data.
-This is in fact the methodology that FEMA uses to determine floodplains.
+This is in fact the methodology that FEMA uses

 In the two above examples, it may still be useful to build a model to understand unobserved conditions in the system.
 For the system that selects a large observed rain event as the design condition, it may still be useful to develop a hydrologic model of the system to understand the distribution of flows across the system at unobserved locations, or to understand the shape of the hydrograph for storage design.
 In the USGS stream gauge example, a hydraulic model may be useful to understand the water depth at locations along the stream where there is no stream gauge.